Boberle90l/Pulsar-engine-v1/README.md

 | V4      | 40        | 20     | 12            |

-all test results can be found in the
+all test results can be found in the fuel consumption thrust test and tempeture test folders